 Denis Richard

 Denis was born in 1950 in Switzerland where he spent the first 20 years of his life.
 He studied Literature and Languages, then left his country on a continuous field trip for the study of various foreign cultures and ethnic groups.
-Between 1970 and 1982, his travels took him first to Greece, Turquey, Iran, Afghanistan, Pakistan and India.
-He then moved to Spain where he lived for 8 years during the summer and fall.
-He spent the winter and spring seasons in Africa in Manda Island on the North Kenya coast. learning Kiswahili, with the Bajunis who taught him local handicraft, indigenous coral reef ecology and how to survive using the resources of the ocean and of the African Bush.
-An avid sailor, he embarked on a Trans-Indian Ocean sailing expedition out of Mombasa to India via the Seychelles.
-He worked as boat Captain and salvage diver in the Maldive Islands and ended his trip in an Ashram south of New Delhi to investigate an interest in eastern spirituality and religion.
+Between 1970 and 1982, his travels took him through western and eastern Europe, Greece, Turkey, Iran, Afghanistan, Pakistan and India.
+He lived in Spain for 8 summer and fall seasons.
+He spent the winter and spring seasons in Africa in Manda Island on the North Kenya coast with the Bajuni people, learning Kiswahili, local handicraft, indigenous coral reef ecology and how to survive using the resources of the ocean.
+Denis built his own hut with the natural resources of the African Bush.
+An avid sailor, he embarked on a Trans-Indian Ocean sailing expedition from Lamu to India via the Seychelles.
+He worked as a dive charter boat Captain and salvage diver in the Maldive Islands and ended his trip in an Ashram south of New Delhi to investigate an interest in eastern spirituality and religion.

 Since 1999 he is President and founder of Water Planet.
 Together with his wife Nathalie and his staff, he has developed programs of self-improvement for the general public and for families of children with special needs.
 The Water Planet Tours are geared toward environmental awareness and conservation.